 Read next: Do this to be innovative in business

 As you jump into the analysis, make sure you are clear about “what you are saying and what you aren’t saying,” Brenna said.
-That comes back to knowing what the data can answer, what it can’t answer and what it means.
+That comes back to knowing what the data can answer, what it can’t, and what it means.

 Megan Kehr, analytics insights associate manager at PepsiCo, explained the insights function is at the intersection of psychology and business.
 What reasons lie behind their actions?
-What prompted customers to do what they do and what else is going on in their lives?
+What prompted customers to do what they do, and what else is happening in their lives?

 Customers mindshare